performanceArtist/medium/README.md

 The main idea behind `Medium` is presentation of side-effects as actions.
 It is a lot like `Epic` from `redux-observable`: actions in - actions out.

 `Medium` returns an object of `Effect`s.
-The whole purpose of `Medium` is to produce `Effect`s from observables.
+The whole purpose of `Medium` is to build `Effect`s from observables.
 Any side effect triggered by observable(e.g. `Source` state modification) should become an `Effect`.
 By no circumstances should `tap` be used for this purpose.

 This